hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 application that are unable to keep pace with the rest of the calculation, thus slowing overall performance.

-Therefore, you need to ask yourself a question these questions:
+Therefore, you need to ask yourself these questions:
 * Are my runs slower than expected?
 * What is it that is hindering us getting the expected scaling behaviour?

 ## Identify bottlenecks

 Identifying (and addressing) performance bottlenecks is important as this could save you a lot of computation time and resources.
-The best way to do this is to start with a reasonably representative system having a modest system size with run for a few hundreds/thousands of timesteps.
+The best way to do this is to start with a reasonably representative system having a modest system size with run for a few hundred/thousand of timesteps.

 LAMMPS provides a timing breakdown table printed at the end of log file